 “We are paying the price for juvenile delinquency.
 It’s not fair.
 I work three jobs just to pay all of my bills.
 I’m a defense driver, but we all need auto insurance, so we pay the higher rate.”

-Local insurance agents urge drivers to lock their cars and not keep extra keys to your car inside the vehicle.
+Both insurance agents urge drivers to lock their cars and not keep extra keys to your car inside the vehicle.